-Several dead in shooting at Hamburg church in Germany – latest
+Gunman killed himself after shooting in Jehovah’s Witness hall– latest

-Hamburg shooting news – live: Gunman kills seven at church in Germany
+Hamburg shooting news – live: Gunman killed himself after shooting in Jehovah’s Witness hall

-Police said the motive for the attack, which happened at around 9pm local time, is currently unclear
+The scene of the shooting was a Kingdom Hall, next to a car repair shop in the Gross Borstel district, a few miles from Hamburg city centre

-A gunman shot dead seven people at a Jehovah’s Witness church centre in Germany yesterday, before turning the weapon on himself, police say.
+A man suspected of going on a killing spree in Hamburg was a former Jehovah’s Witness, German officials say.

 The scene of the shooting was a Kingdom Hall, next to a car repair shop in the Gross Borstel district, a few miles from Hamburg city centre.